spiceai/docs/spiceaidocs/content/en/secret-stores/_index.md

 ---
 type: docs
-title: "Secrets"
+title: 'Secret Stores'
-linkTitle: "Secrets"
+linkTitle: 'Secret Stores'
 description: ''
-weight: 40
+weight: 90
 ---

-## Secret

-A Secret is an object used to store sensitive data, like a passwords, a tokens, or keys.
+A secret store is a location where `secret` objects are stored, which are used to store sensitive data, like a passwords, a tokens, or keys.

-## Secret Stores

-The secret store is a location where the `secret` objects are stored.

 Spice.ai supports four types of secret stores: `file`, `env`, `kubernetes` and `keyring`.
 The type of secret store is specified in the `store` field of the `secrets` section in the Spicepod manifest.